ulisesrmzroche/frontend-genesis/README.md

 2. Run npm setup
 3. Run npm start

-Assuming everything went right, and this boilerplate is still relevant due to not living in a post-apocalypictic nuclear distopia, you my dear me, should see a hello world splash page when you go to http://localhost:8080.
+Assuming everything went right, and this boilerplate is still relevant due to not living in a post-apocalypictic nuclear distopia, you should see a hello world splash page when you go to http://localhost:8080.

 Open the postcard to see a wise saying and a funny gif.
 It will self-destruct in 10 seconds and leave you with a naked page after that.